 This website was established to bring together an overall public list of CO2 content of ordinary items.
 Previously the information has been in specialized sources scattered on the web.
 The goal is to bring together the most complete list of estimates for CO2, item-by-item, free on the web, so we will know how to reduce our daily use of CO2.
 Tell us any data we missed.

 The site editor is Paul Burke, a US statistician.
 He has:

 He does not have ties to the energy industry, since his career has been in data analysis, housing, education, and water quality.

 Costs (and CO2 output) of the website are low, so it takes no outside money.
 All sources of information are welcome.
 In order to grow, the site needs volunteers to do tasks like the following:

 PO Box 1320, Shepherdstown, WV 25443, USA

-Other sites of mine are Lang1234.com on language courses, and Globe1234.info, on US Medicare issues
+Other sites of mine are Lang1234.com on language courses, and Globe1234.info, on US Doctors and Medicare issues

 We increase their fossil fuel numbers to cover CO2e emitted while getting the fuel to the plant based on US ratios, and losses distributing the electricity to customers, based on US and European ratios (p.168).

 We add to the fossil fuel numbers some estimates of CO2e from hydroelectric reservoirs, nuclear fuel processing and disposal, and solar cell and wind turbine production (below).